 We believe that we maintain a reasonable amount of debt.
-As of March 31, 2013, we had \$1.1 billion of debt outstanding with a weighted average interest rate of 5.21% and a weighted average maturity date of approximately 4.2 years.
+As of September 30, 2013, we had \$1.1 billion of debt outstanding with a weighted average interest rate of 5.24% and a weighted average maturity date of approximately 3.7 years.
 We maintain one of the most durable and lowest levered balance sheets among our lodging REIT peers.
-We maintain balance sheet flexibility with limited near term debt maturities, capacity on our senior unsecured credit facility and 13 of our 27 hotels unencumbered by mortgage debt.
+We maintain balance sheet flexibility with limited near term debt maturities, full capacity on our \$200 million senior unsecured credit facility and 13 of our 27 hotels unencumbered by mortgage debt.
 We remain committed to our core strategy of maintaining a simple capital structure with conservative leverage.